What to do in Paris

 We already visited Paris two times, and a few things we visited on both times while others we only discovered the second time we were there.
 I will start with the must-do things followed by things that are nice to do but not a must.
 If you are in Paris for a longer period of time, of course, you can do more than when you are visiting for the weekend.

 When you are in Paris, you have to see the Eiffel Tower.
 This 324-meter tall monument named after Gustav Eiffel is the symbol of Paris.
 A visit to Paris is not complete without a visit to the Eiffel Tower.
 You can take an elevator to the top (fee is 17 euro) for a magnificent view over Paris.
 The waiting times can be long but when you go in the evening, it can go pretty quick.
-Nowadays, there is a security checkpoint before you can go under the Eiffel Tower.
+Nowadays, there is a security checkpoint before you can go to the Eiffel Tower.

 Can’t stop looking at the Eiffel Tower?
 Book a hotel with views of the Eiffel Tower.